 Brown or bloody discharge is normal right after the periods.
 When the periods are coming to an end, the discharge can be light red to brown.
 In between periods also you can experience bloody discharge.
 This is known as spotting.

 If you are experiencing bloody discharge just after having sex, it can be a sign of pregnancy.
 In addition to all these cases, brown/bloody vaginal discharge is also an indication of endometrial or cervical cancer.

 The most common cause for green vaginal discharge due to trichomoniasis which is a sexually transmitted infection The odor has a foul smell.
 Some of the symptoms of this infection are- discomfort while urinating, itchiness in and around the vagina, pain while having sex.

 Yellow Vaginal Discharge

-Bacterial Vaginosis- This is a bacterial infection in the vagina.
-This can be caused due to using scented soaps, liquids or washes around the vaginal area, douching, or as a side effect of waxing or laser treatment around the area.
-This discharge gives a bad odor after sexual intercourse and itching, rashes or pain around the vaginal area especially at the time or urinating.
+- Bacterial Vaginosis- This is a bacterial infection in the vagina.
+Due to using of scented soaps, liquids or washes around the vaginal area, douching, or as a side effect of waxing or laser treatment around the area, a bacterial vaginosis can develop.
+This discharge gives a bad odor after sexual intercourse and itching, rashes or pain around the vaginal area especially at the time of urinating.
 Consult a specialist immediately if you are seeing this yellow discharge on your underwear often.